 It’s very rare that we ever get to be a true tourist in out own city so when the opportunity to participate in one of the most unique things to do in Cork was given to me, I jumped at it!
-This morning I joined a group of tourists and locals for a food tour of cork with Fab Food Trails, a long-running company that runs brilliant food tours in both Cork and Dublin.
+This morning I joined a group of tourists and locals for a food tour of cork city with Fab Food Trails, a long-running company that runs brilliant food tours in both Cork and Dublin.

 Did you know that Cork used to be the biggest exported of butter in the world?
 And that before that potato, many people lived off of wild animals and birds such deer and even swans?
 Oh and Myrtle Allen, of Ballymaloe House fame, was an absolute pioneer when it comes to the food revolution in Cork, encouraging restaurants to ‘buy local’.
 I didn’t know any of this either, until this morning!
 It’s amazing how much you can learn about your own city!